 "Five hundred?!"
 Kyouko exclaimed in astonishment, having just downed her cup of tea.
 "By then, it'll be damn near impossible to run and hide, much less launch a counterattack!"

 "That is precisely why I believe we must act soon."
 Homura stated fixedly, her keen gaze resting upon her red-haired counterpart.
-"Once we're all rested, I'll go over the plan."
+"Once we are all rested, I'll go over the plan."

 "If this was going to happen, why didn't we attack earlier?!"
 Kyouko asked in indignation, but was immediately silenced by Homura's impassive stare.

 "We had to wait for an... opportune time."
-She finally admitted, not meeting Kyouko's eyes.
+Homura finally admitted, not meeting Kyouko's eyes.
 "It took a while to set things up, but I feel that the time is near.
-Besides," She added under her breath so that Kyouko wouldn't hear.
-"We need all of us to be emotionally stable."
+Besides," She added under her breath so that Kyouko wouldn't hear. "-it is imperative that we are all emotionally stable."

 "Huh?
 Did you say something?"
 Kyouko blinked in confusion as Homura shook her head.

-"Nothing you should worry about," Homura was quick to respond.
+"Nothing you should worry about."
+Homura was quick to respond.
 "Perhaps you should get some rest.
 We have a long day coming up."
 She pointed out as Kyouko yawned; resisting the burning urge to ask as she felt her eyelids grow heavy from the night's exhaustion.
-Eventually, she fell into a deep slumber as Mami offered Homura another cup of tea...
+Eventually, Kyouko fell into a deep slumber as Mami offered Homura another cup of tea...